mccanne/sharkfest/README.md

 But they a double-edge sword:

-> Schemas are fantastic as an organizing _policy_ for your data,
+> Schemas are essential as an organizing _policy_ for your data,
 > but they get in the way as a _mechanism_ for data storage and transport.

 ### Example 1